kuzzleio/documentation-old/src/sdk-reference/role/save.md

 }
 ```

-Creates or replaces the role in Kuzzle's database layer.
+Creates or replaces the role in Kuzzle Backend's database layer.

 ---